FloBut/library/README.md

 ## Technical debt
 - add an endpoint for user registration and use Keycloack Admin Client to send requests tu keycloack server in order to save the new user
 - configure SpringDoc for Oauth2
   - follow best practice to secure credentials like api keys

-## API Reference

 #### Create a new book